andrew/ultimate-awesome/README.md

 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [jimsghstars](https://github.com/jimbrig/jimsghstars) - A curated application for browsing my GitHub stars! ⭐.
 - [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
-- [awesome-komorebi](https://github.com/lgug2z/awesome-komorebi) - A curated list of awesome projects in the Komorebi ecosystem 🍉.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-bd-readme-profile](https://github.com/moshfiqrony/awesome-bd-readme-profile) - 😎 A list of awesome GitHub Profile READMEs of developers 📝.